ethereum/kzg-ceremony-specs/docs/cryptography/sdk.md

 ### `contribute`

-This function takes in a `BatchContribution` object and a list of hex-encoded `secrets[]` and returns a new `Transcript` according to the method specified in [`participant.md`](../participant/participant.md).
+This function takes in a `BatchContribution` object and a list of hex-encoded `secrets[]` and returns a new `BatchTranscript` according to the method specified in [`participant.md`](../participant/participant.md).
 Note that this function __does not perform the recommended subgroup checks__, instead it is expected that this will be done separately via the `checkContribution` function. `contribute()` will raise an `Error` should it fail to deserialise and of the strings or otherwise not be able to proceed.

 ```typescript
 function contribute(contribution: BatchContribution, secrets: string[]): BatchTranscript {